Flux-Activated Resonant Control of a Bosonic Quantum Memory: Device Fabrication

 \subsubsection{Step 2: readout line, flux line, ground plane}

-We start by spincoating $\sim$ 1\,$\mu$m of AZ1512 photoresist and baking for 1 minute at 100$^\circ$C. Once that is complete, we expose the large features with 405\,nm laser in Durham Magneto Optics MicroWriter ML3 Pro.
-Following this, we develop the exposed resist with MF-319 developer for 40 seconds and evaporate 100\,nm of Al. Aluminium evaporation is followed by capping in 20 mbar O$_2$ environment for 20 minutes.
+We start by spincoating $\sim$ 1\,$\mu$m of AZ1512 photoresist and baking for 1 minute at 100$^\circ$C. Once this is completed, we expose the large features with 405\,nm laser in Durham Magneto Optics MicroWriter ML3 Pro.
+Following this, we develop the exposed resist with MF-319 developer for 40 seconds and evaporate 100\,nm of Al. Etching for 30 seconds and the evaporation itself are followed by capping in a 20 mbar O$_2$ environment for 20 minutes.
 To lift-off, we soak the wafer in NMP at 80$^\circ$C for 4 hours and sonicate in NMP, acetone and methanol 3 minutes each.